blabla1337/skf-flask/skf/markdown/knowledge_base/95-knowledge_base--Input_validation--.md

 ## Description:

-To ensure that the application is robust against all forms of input data, this data should be sanitized and/or encoded server-side since an attacker could otherwise easy bypass these checks with an intercepting proxy.
+To ensure that the application is robust against all forms of input data, this data should be sanitized and/or encoded on server-side since an attacker could otherwise easy bypass these checks with an intercepting proxy.

 ## Solution: